nerone-davanti-al-corpo-di-agrippina

 Before I tell you about all the power moms of ancient Rome, let’s take a closer look at the emperors of the Julio-Claudian dynasty that the power moms assassinated….

-Caligula : AD 37 – AD 41 (Augustus’s great grandson) : Turned out an asshole.
-Stabbed to death by his Praetorian Guards, because of it.
+Caligula : AD 37 – AD 41 (Augustus’s great grandson) : Turned out to be another asshole.
+Stabbed to death by his Praetorian Guards, because he was an asshole.
 During one of his drunken binges, he made his horse, Incitatus, a Consul.
 Consul in those days was a position that reported directly to the Emperor, a very big deal.
 Let me give you a parallel….

-Imagine General Kenneth Mackenzie, the guy who head’s America’s CENTCOM (United States Central Command), a military jurisdiction that covers the whole of the Middle East, including West Asia, up to Iran and Afghanistan and in the south, Egypt.
-Now imagine if these are conquered lands (which they essentially are) and General Mackenzie has the power of life and death over the inhabitants of this vast region.
+Imagine General Michael E. Kurilla, the guy who head’s America’s CENTCOM (United States Central Command), a military jurisdiction that covers the whole of the Middle East, including West Asia, up to Iran and Afghanistan and in the south, Egypt.
+Now imagine that these are conquered lands and General Kurilla has the power of life and death over the inhabitants of this vast region.
 He would then be exactly what a Consul in the Roman Empire used to be and Caligula made his horse a Consul.
 Wouldn’t you say Caligula was an asshole?

 Caligula might still have gotten away with being a jerk but this time his Power Mom, Agrippina the Elder wasn’t around to save his ass.
-You see, she had already been incarcerated and beaten and starved to death by one of Tiberius’s henchmen, a horrible guy called Lucius Aelius Sejanus.
-Let me introduce him to you…
+You see, she had already been incarcerated and beaten and starved to death by one of Tiberius’s henchmen, a horrible guy called Lucius Aelius Sejanus, as revenge for killing Tiberius.
+Let me introduce Sejanus to you…

 If you have been paying attention, the term “Praetorian Guard” has popped up in the text above.
 The Praetorian Guard was an elite unit whose members initially served as personal bodyguards of Emperor Augustus.
 Over successive generations however, they gradually expanded and evolved into a powerful entity that owned vast tracts of real estate and farmland, ran businesses, poked their noses into Roman statecraft and foreign policy, assassinated emperors and chose and installed their successors.
-The Praetorian Guard was much like Saddam’s Republican Guard Corps, Iran’s Quds Force or Putin’s FSB.
-These modern day parallels didn’t target their masters though.
-They terrorized all others.
+The Praetorian Guard was much like Saddam’s Republican Guard Corps or Iran’s Quds Force.
+These modern day parallels don’t target their masters though.
+They terrorize all others.

 Roman emperors came to depend on their Praetorian Guards to keep them in power and at the same time, they feared their power.
-The Prefect of the Praetorian Guard in Tiberius’s reign was that guy, Sejanus.
+The Prefect of the Praetorian Guard in Tiberius’s reign was that guy, Sejanus and he wanted vengeance for the killing of his boss, Tiberius.

 The historian, Tacitus wrote that the only thing that saved Claudius from assassination was his apparent harmlessness.
 After Caligula was killed by the Praetorian Guard, they came looking for him.
 Fearing a purge, afraid that he would be murdered next, Claudius hid behind the drapes in his bedroom, but the guardsmen found him.
 Claudius fell to his knees, begging for his life, but amazingly, instead of killing him they bowed and proclaimed him Emperor!